evanbowman/EBL/README.md

 # EB LISP [![Build Status](https://travis-ci.org/evanbowman/EBL.svg?branch=master)](https://travis-ci.org/evanbowman/EBL)

 ## Introduction
 EBL is a LISP dialect, inspired by Scheme and Clojure.
 Easily embeddable as a scripting language for C++, the environment also supports an interactive top level.
 EBL compiles fast, to efficient bytecode.
+If you'd like to give the system a try, build with cmake, then run `ebl-dofile ebl/repl.ebl` to start an interactive shell.

 #### Implementation status
 - [x] First-class functions and closures [-->](#S-closures)